markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 What does Reticulum Offer?
 ==========================

 * Coordination-less globally unique addressing and identification

-* Fully self-configuring multi-hop routing
+* Fully self-configuring multi-hop routing over heterogeneous carriers

+* Flexible scalability over heterogeneous topologies

+  * Reticulum can carry data over any mixture of physical mediums and topologies

+  * Low-bandwidth networks can co-exist and interoperate with large, high-bandwidth networks

-* Complete initiator anonymity, communicate without revealing your identity
+* Initiator anonymity, communicate without revealing your identity

+  * Reticulum does not include source addresses on any packets

-* Asymmetric encryption based on X25519, and Ed25519 signatures as a basis for all communication
+* Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication

-* Forward Secrecy by using ephemeral Elliptic Curve Diffie-Hellman keys on Curve25519
+  * The foundational Reticulum Identity Keys are 512-bit Elliptic Curve keysets

+* Forward Secrecy is available for all communication types, both for single packets and over links

-* Reticulum uses a modified version of the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for on-the-wire / over-the-air encryption
+* Reticulum uses the following format for encrypted tokens:

-  * Keys are ephemeral and derived from an ECDH key exchange on Curve25519
+  * Ephemeral per-packet and link keys and derived from an ECDH key exchange on Curve25519

   * AES-128 in CBC mode with PKCS7 padding